jonhoo/thesquareplanet.com/_drafts/implementers-guide-to-raft.md

 this approach seems to work well.
 And *not* doing it leads down a long, winding path of blood, sweat, tears and despair.

+A related, but not identical problem is that of assuming that your state has not changed between when you sent the RPC, and when you received the reply.
+A good example of this is setting `matchIndex = nextIndex - 1`, or `matchIndex = len(log)` when you receive a response to an RPC.
+This is *not* safe, because both of those values could have been updated since when you sent the RPC.
+Instead, the correct thing to do is update `matchIndex` to be `prevLogIndex + len(entries[])` from the arguments you sent in the RPC originally.

 #### An aside on optimizations

 The Raft paper includes a couple of optional features of interest.
 In